Filing a Nursing Home Abuse Claim

 If you believe a family member has been the victim of elder abuse, it’s essential to document as much as possible.
 Bruises and bedsores will heal, and without photographic evidence, it can turn into a case of your word against the insurance company.

-If you have questions about possible nursing home abuse and neglect, the Law Firm of Steve Watrel, P.A. can help you ensure that your loved ones get the care they deserve.
+If you have questions about possible nursing home abuse and neglect, Attorney Steve Watrel can help ensure that your loved ones get the care they deserve.
 Send us a message online or give us a call at (800) 792-8735 to schedule a consultation.